Performing Arts Series

 Buntport Theater: The Rembrandt Room

-Winner of 2015 Henry Award for Outstanding New Play, The Rembrandt Room is a dark comedy featuring one woman standing next to one masterpiece for who knows how long.
-Don’t miss this mash-up of historical fact, Greek myth, and Buntport fiction.
+Winner of the 2015 Henry Award for Outstanding New Play, The Rembrandt Room is a dark comedy blending historical fact, Greek myth, and Buntport imagination, centered on one woman and one masterpiece.

 Buntport Theater: Eyes Up, Mouth Agape